Tlf/tlf/doc/Manual.md

 however, switching between transmit and receive must be done explicitly using the '[' and ']' keys.

-For RTTY, the `:MINiterm` command activates an embedded RX window within TLF, which is useful when running Fldigi in headless mode.
+For RTTY, the `:MINiterm` command activates an embedded Rx window within TLF, which is useful when running Fldigi in headless mode.

 Grabbing cluster spots works the same way as for non-digital modes.